Shadrock/online-webmap-course/studio-week5/analysis-tutorial/ANALYSIS-TUTORIAL.md

 </html>
 ```
-The variable `url` stores a link to the OSM data you created following the instructions in the data tuturial **(LINK)**.
+The variable `url` stores a link to the OSM data you created following the instructions in the data tutorial.
 These data should be a feature collection with information about the location of each water point.
 The data also contains a field `type` which has one of three unique values: `Free_standing`, `Attached_to_WASH_centre`, or `Oxfam_water_storage`.
 We'll be using this to select only free standing water sources on our map.
 When setting the the variable, be sure to point to the page containing *raw* data and *not* simply to the Github page that displays the data!

 The css `#instructions` defines the properties for the instruction pane on the map: feel free to play with the design.